JerryTom121/DBLP-5/README.md

-# Using/Crawl the Data of DBLP for Knowledge Discovery
+# Using/Crawl the Data for Scholar Knowledge Discovery

+The data can comes from DBLP, google scholar, etc.

 ## Roadmap
 ### Data Collection
-* TODO
-* TODO
-* TODO
+#### API
+* crawl a given author's personal information.
+* crawl a given author's publications.
+* crawl a given author's co-author information.
+* crawl the publications for a given conference/journal.

+#### Pipeline.
 * TODO

 ### Feature Extraction